Skip to content

 What the exemption saves you (and what it doesn’t)

-MBIE estimated that building consent for a 70m² granny flat used to cost an average of $4,431 per dwelling in fees alone.
-Beyond that, the wider time and cost savings come from:
+MBIE estimated building consent for a 70m² granny flat used to cost an average of $4,431 per dwelling in fees alone.
+The bigger wins come from the months of processing and inspection time removed from the schedule.
+But plenty of cost stays in the project — this is the honest split:

 Resource consent: separate exemption, separate rules

 The Building Act exemption and the new Resource Management Act exemption are two different things.
-From late 2025, a new National Environmental Standard (NES) for Detached Minor Residential Units removed resource consent requirements for one granny flat per residential or rural-zoned site — but only if the site meets the permitted activity standards.
+From late 2025 a new National Environmental Standard (NES) for Detached Minor Residential Units removed resource consent for one granny flat per residential or rural-zoned site — but only if the site meets the permitted activity standards.
+The ones that matter most for Auckland:

-• Ancillary to main dwelling: Cannot be built on a site without an existing primary dwelling
+• Ancillary to the main dwelling: cannot be built on a site without an existing primary dwelling

-The trap: a design that’s exempt from building consent can still need resource consent if the site coverage, height-to-boundary, or stormwater rules in the Auckland Unitary Plan still apply.
+The trap: a design that’s exempt from building consent can still need resource consent if site coverage, height-to-boundary or stormwater rules in the Auckland Unitary Plan still apply.
 Check both regimes before signing a contract.

 Risks & limitations you shouldn’t ignore

-The exemption shifts risk and oversight from council to you.
-The biggest pitfalls we’re already seeing in early 2026:
+The exemption shifts oversight from council to you.
+The biggest pitfalls we’re already seeing in 2026:

 • No mid-build council inspections.
-If your LBP cuts a corner on framing, bracing, or weathertightness, there’s no inspector catching it before lining goes on.
+If your LBP cuts a corner on framing, bracing or weathertightness, no inspector catches it before lining goes on.
 Choose your builder carefully.

 • Insurance & lending friction.
 Some insurers and lenders are still working out how to treat consent-exempt dwellings.
-Confirm policy wording and lending criteria with your providers before you start.
+Confirm policy wording and lending criteria before you start.

 • Resale documentation.
-Future buyers’ solicitors will look for evidence the work qualified for the exemption — Form 2AA, Form 6A, Form 2A, plumbing and electrical certs.
+Future buyers’ solicitors will look for proof the work qualified — Form 2AA, Form 6A, Form 2A, plumbing and electrical certs.
 Keep every piece of paperwork.

 • Drift past 70m².
-Internal garages count toward the 70m² cap.
-Decks and verandahs generally don’t, but check the design carefully — a tape-measure miss disqualifies the whole build.
+Internal garages count toward the cap.
+A tape-measure miss disqualifies the whole build.

 • Bathroom design.
-If a client wants a designer-look level-entry walk-in shower, the exemption is off the table.
+A designer-look level-entry walk-in shower puts the exemption off the table.
 Use a tray-based shower or budget for a full consent.

 • Site-coverage rules.
-The unit might fit under the Building Act, but breach the Auckland Unitary Plan’s site coverage or impervious surface ratios — pushing you into resource consent anyway.
+The unit might fit under the Building Act but breach the Unitary Plan’s site coverage or impervious-surface ratios — pushing you into resource consent anyway.

 Smart steps for a clean, exempt build